opekope2/OptiGUI-Legacy/README.md

 ## Currently broken features

 * Custom name matching in .properties [#19](https://github.com/opekope2/OptiGUI/issues/19)

-These have been broken for a while and probably need a server-side mod to get the required info to the client.
+  * This has been broken for a while
+  * Workaround: Use [KnowMyName](https://github.com/PssbleTrngle/KnowMyName) server-side mod

 ## Does this mod affect game performance?